EXTENSIVE UPDATE 2021

 You can shoot up to 60 minutes long exposure without needing to switch to bulb mode or use a remote control if you set the shutter dial to the T mode.

 Since the camera is mirrorless, you don’t need to worry about vibrations introduced by the mirror that you would have to worry about in a DSLR, and for this reason, you would need to activate the mirror lockup function.
 In a mirrorless camera, there is no mirror that needs to move out of the place when you take a photo, so there are no vibrations.
-Which means that if you are careful you can actuate the shutter by simply pressing the button, especially when you’re shooting a longer exposure of a few minutes when a slight vibration in the beginning of the capture will not harm the final sharpness.
+This means that if you are careful you can actuate the shutter by simply pressing the button, especially when you’re shooting a longer exposure of a few minutes when a slight vibration in the beginning of the capture will not harm the final sharpness.

 I found myself shooting even more long exposures like this, because I didn’t need to attach a remote control every time I wanted to take a long exposure, and for long exposure photographers this will feel truly liberating.
 It’s almost like you can shoot long exposure just as easily as you shoot a short exposure.